A white sandy beach in warm sunlight under majestic moutnains in Lofoten Norway seen from above on the mountain top Ryten mountain

 In each destination, you will have the opportunity to explore by booking tours, boat trips, hiking, or doing one of the epic bike trip distances in spectacular surroundings.

-Bonus: Visit Svalbard Norway
+Bonus: Svalbard Is Also Norway

 Incredible white and bluish winter scenery in Svalbard, where the snow seems to be as blue as the sky, where the sun is just under the distance horizon creating a pale pink line where heaven and earth meets.
 A band of dogs are in the front, pulling the sledge of the photographer.